Welcome to the Early Childhood Lab School (ECL), the part-day children’s program at CCFS.

-The program enrolls 82 children in four classrooms and three large outdoor play spaces:
+The ECL enrolls 82 children in four classrooms and three large outdoor play spaces:

-- Lead Teacher with a B.A. in human development or early childhood education
+- A Lead Teacher with a B.S. in Child Development or Early Childhood Education

-- Four or five undergraduate student caregivers enrolled in our Communication and Interaction with Young Children course.
-These are upper division UC Davis students with background in human development who allow us to provide individualized attention to children.
+- Four or five undergraduate student caregivers enrolled in our intensive Communication and Interaction with Young Children course.
+These are upper division UC Davis Human Development students who enable us to provide individualized attention to children.